Privacy Notice: Advancement

 Financial information, such as:

-- Your donation history, including gift amount, purpose, date, method of payment, cheque numbers or other payment references
+- Your donation history, including gift amount, purpose, date, method of payment and cheque numbers or other payment references

-- Your bank account number, name and sort code (used for processing Direct Debits)
+- Your bank account number, name and sort code, for processing Direct Debits

-- Tax status and Gift Aid declaration information
+- Your tax status and Gift Aid declaration information

-- Details of financial transactions e.g. event tickets purchased
+- Details of your other financial transactions with us, such as event tickets purchased

-- Our assessment of your ability and willingness to make donations, including considerations of income
+- Our assessment of your ability and willingness to make donations, including considerations of wealth

 - Your attendance at events

-- Website activity and interaction with emails we send
+- Your website activity and interaction with emails we send

 - Your relationships with other Imperial alumni, donors and friends

 - Your volunteering activity for the College, including alumni volunteering